nsmryan/itscomputersciencetime.com/content/2021-05-04-Work-Low-Tech-Build-Tool.md

 categories = ["Language", "Programming", "C", "build", "libtcc", "tcc", "make"]
 +++
-It seems that every programmer eventually writes one of more of the following: a text editor, a ray tracer, a compilers, or a build system.
+It seems that every programmer eventually writes one of more of the following: a text editor, a ray tracer, a compiler, or a build system.
 The number of build systems out there is almost a running joke in computing.